sunface/rust-by-practice/src/variables.md

 ```

 ### Unused varibles
-7. fix the warning below with :
+1. fix the warning below with :

-- 🌟  one way
+- 🌟  only one solution
-- 🌟🌟  two ways
+- 🌟🌟  two distinct solutions

-> Note: there are two ways you can use, but none of them is removing the line `let x = 1`
+> Note: none of the solutions is to remove the line `let x = 1`

 ```rust,editable